 We have developed the workflow shown in Figure 1 to carry out this research.
-This study included 265 participants, comprising 207 patients from Center A; Center B: 58 cases, 145 cases as training set, 62 cases as validation set, and 58 cases in Center B as test set.
-(Supplementary Figure 1)
+This study included 265 participants, comprising 207 patients from Center A; Center B had 58 cases, with 145 cases as the training set, 62 cases as the validation set, and 58 cases in Center B as the test set (Figure S1).